How Much Does Wedding Dress Restoration Cost in Chicago

 What wedding dress preservation involves as a full process gives you a useful frame for understanding why no two gowns are priced the same.

-| Basic cleaning and preservation | Light soiling, minor stains, modern gown | $200 – $350 |
+Basic cleaning and preservation Light soiling, minor stains, modern gown Fabric type and overall soiling level

-| Standard restoration | Visible staining, some yellowing, average condition | $350 – $600 |
+Standard restoration Visible staining, some yellowing, average condition Stain severity and degree of yellowing

-| Full vintage restoration | Significant yellowing, aged stains, and repairs needed | $600 – $1,000 |
+Full vintage restoration Significant yellowing, aged stains, and repairs needed Age of stains and extent of repairs needed

-| Complex heirloom restoration | Silk fabric, extensive damage, embellishment repair | $1,000 – $1,500+ |
+Complex heirloom restoration Silk fabric, extensive damage, embellishment repair Silk handling plus embellishment and structural repair

 An in-house service like Chicago Wedding Dress Cleaners handles every gown personally, with the owners involved in each job, which is why you get honest pricing and a realistic assessment before any work begins.